Skip to Content

 Enjoy map downloads and many more premium features with a 7-day free trial of AllTrails+!

-Cycling in Italy with kids - Cinque Terre with kids from Levanto to Framura
+Cycling in Italy with kids - Cinque Terre with kids from Levanto to Framura.

 Given the mountainous terrain of the region, we were pleasantly surprised to find a kid-friendly bike ride in Cinque Terre.
 A former rail line between Levanto and Framura has been converted into a hiking and biking path.

 This flat, seaside bike path alternates between stunning ocean-front scenery and long, well-lit train tunnels.
 It’s a ton of fun for a family-friendly Cinque Terre bike ride.
-Get full details, including where to rent bikes, in our post on this fun Cinque Terre bike ride.

-cycling in italy with kids - The Cinque Terre bike path from Levanto to Framura has some amazing views of the spectacular Italian coastline
+cycling in italy with kids - The Cinque Terre bike path from Levanto to Framura has some amazing views of the spectacular Italian coastline.

 Read more about our visit to Cinque Terre with kids, including the specifics for each of the Cinque Terre hikes we did with our kids.